peter-olom/directus-config-toolkit/README.md

 directus-ct snapshot compare
 ```

+### Special Role Handling

+The toolkit has enhanced handling for special roles:

+#### Administrator Roles

+- Administrator roles (with `admin_access: true`) are automatically excluded from backup/import process
+- This prevents accidentally overwriting critical admin roles between environments
+- The toolkit identifies admin roles during export and skips them during import

+#### Public Role

+- The Public role often has different IDs between environments but needs to be treated as the same role
+- The toolkit automatically identifies Public roles by name and icon properties
+- During import, it maps Public roles between environments by these characteristics, not by ID
+- This ensures permissions and settings referencing the Public role are correctly preserved between environments

+#### Role Import Safety

+- Only non-admin roles from the source environment are imported
+- Admin roles in the target environment are never deleted
+- Duplicate detection ensures roles don't get created redundantly
+- Detailed logging shows which roles are being processed, updated, or skipped

 ### Order of Import

 The tool imports configurations in the following sequence to minimize dependency issues: